ransbotham3/TrySailPilot/README.md

 To switch a line between code and markdown, use the "Line Type" option on the Edit menu.
 Markdown lines show with an alternative, darker background.

 Markdown changes show immediately below the markdown.
-The raw markdown code is only visible while the editing cursor is in the markdown line.
+To edit the raw markdown code, select "Markdown Edit" from the menu while you have the markdown line selected.

 # Features so far